warp1337/opencv_facerecognizer/README.md

 Jump Start Basic
 -----------------

-In case you just want to try this out, execute the following assuming you installed OCVF correctly (non-sudo variant). as described above.
+In case you just want to try this out, execute the following assuming you installed OCVF correctly (non-sudo variant) as described above.

     export PYTHONPATH=~/custom-prefix/lib/python2.7/site-packages:$PYTHONPATH